Reading time: 8 minutes

-To say the outlook for investors is challenging is an understatement.
+Add the unpredictability of the second Trump presidency and talk of tariffs and shifting global alliances … to say the outlook for investors is challenging is an understatement.
 Especially so for anyone trying to put the finishing touches to their retirement plan or living off the income from their investments.

 The lessons of history

-No one can predict when markets will turn, although history teaches us that markets are cyclical and periodic downturns can be expected.
+No one can predict when markets will turn, although history teaches us that markets are cyclical and periodic downturns should be expected.
 When this happens, the impact can be magnified for super fund members moving into retirement phase.

-“For members shifting their super savings to a pension product, a number of down months in relatively quick succession will mean they draw down on a smaller pool of savings than they might have anticipated,” says SuperRatings executive director, Kirby Rappell.
+For members shifting their super savings to a pension product, a number of down months in relatively quick succession will mean they draw down on a smaller pool of savings than they originally planned for.

 By February 2020, this member’s balance would have grown to around $527,000.
 Happy days.
-Then COVID struck, knocking 13% off their savings to a low of around $457,000 in March.
+Then Covid struck, knocking 13% off their savings to a low of around $457,000 in March.
 At this point, many people panicked and switched to cash or a more conservative investment option.

-If our hypothetical fund member switched to cash in March, by the end of August 2020 their savings would have flatlined to be worth $457,538.
-If they had switched to the median Capital Stable investment option, their account balance would have recovered to $479,038.
-This is just over $20,000 less they had 12 months earlier, but at least they would have slept a little easier.
+If our hypothetical fund member switched to cash in March, by April 2020 their savings would have flatlined to be worth $479,562, still well below their pre-Covid high.
+If they had switched to the median Capital Stable investment option, their account balance would have recovered to $528,860, line ball with their pre-Covid high.
+Not much of a return over three years but at least they would have slept a little easier.

-However, if they had stayed the course and remained in the Balanced option their account balance would have recovered to $503,098 by the end of August 2020; a slight increase on their $500,000 balance 12 months’ earlier.
+However, if they had stayed the course and remained in the Balanced option their account balance would have recovered to $610,259 by April 2023.
+That’s well above their pre-Covid high and slightly above the next peak of $610,000 in late 2021.

 Source: SuperRatings